RitikaKalia9/CPU-Scheduling-Simulator-Visualizing-OS-Scheduling-Algorithms/README.md

 This allows the simulator to demonstrate:

-* CPU blocking
+- CPU blocking
-* I/O waiting
+- I/O waiting
-* CPU and I/O overlap
+- CPU and I/O overlap
-* Ready-queue re-entry
+- Ready-queue re-entry
-* More realistic Round Robin behavior
+- More realistic Round Robin behavior

----

 ### 3. Why Aging in Dynamic Priority?

 A pure priority scheduler can cause **starvation**, where low-priority processes wait for a long time.

-Aging addresses this by gradually increasing the priority of a waiting process.

-This allows processes that have waited for a long time to eventually receive CPU time.
+Aging addresses this by gradually increasing the priority of a waiting process, so processes that have waited long enough eventually receive CPU time.

----

 ### 4. Why Separate CPU and I/O Gantt Charts?

-CPU execution and I/O operations can overlap in time.

-Therefore, the simulator displays them using separate timelines:
+CPU execution and I/O operations can overlap in time, so the simulator displays them on separate timelines:

 ```text
 CPU Timeline